nathanreyes/v-calendar/README.md

 ### Parsing dates for input element

-You'll notice an array was used to specify the formats for `v-date-picker`'s input element.
+You'll notice an array was used to specify the masks for `v-date-picker`'s input element.
 This is because it uses the supplied format(s) to parse, as well as display, the selected date.
-The first supplied format is used to display the date selection, while all formats can be used to parse the date string.
+The first supplied format is used to display the date selection, while all masks can be used to parse the date string.
 The first successfully parsed date is used as the selected date.
 This provides more flexibility for the user when manually typing in dates.

-By default, `v-date-picker` will first try and use the localized long date format to parse the date, but will also try to parse formats that are globally unambiguous (*YYYY-MM-DD* and *YYYY/MM/DD*).
+By default, `v-date-picker` will first try and use the localized long date format to parse the date, but will also try to parse masks that are globally unambiguous (*YYYY-MM-DD* and *YYYY/MM/DD*).
 Furthermore, because `v-date-picker` uses its own parsing logic ([rather than relying on the browser's inconsistent `Date.parse` function]()), it can properly parse ISO-8601 dates to the user's local time zone instead of converting to UTC.
 If you plan on targeting browsers from multiple locales, it is probably best to defer to the default format settings.

 ### Format Tokens

-Use the following tokens to configure your custom formats:
+Use the following tokens to configure your custom masks:

 | Category | Token | Output |
 | -------- | ----- | ------ |